 Know your coverage.

 Prior to being in an actual emergency, review your policy and understand what you are and aren’t covered for.
-It may even be worth having a meeting with your insurance provider to review your disaster recovery plan to make sure you both understand their role in your recovery.
+It might be worth having a meeting with your insurance provider.
+To review your disaster recovery plan to make sure you both understand their role in your recovery.